-As a UNIX professional user himself, Professor Eiiti Wada understood the crucial role keyboards played for entering commands and how they were becoming more and more inconvenient for professional users.
+As a UNIX professional, Professor Eiiti Wada understood the importance of keyboards to System Administrators and Developers, and how they were becoming more and more inconvenient for professional users.

 We’ve said goodbye to inconvenient keyboard layouts and unnecessary function keys.
 The HHKB is specifically designed for minimalists looking for a ASCII layout, refined Topre switches and an authentic ‘thock’ sound.